 For example, a combustion engine delivers power to the dirt bike by burning fossil fuel, in this case, gasoline.
 The combustion, in turn, moves the entire crank mechanism, including the cylinders, valves, crankshaft, and pistons, which then turns the chain that moves the rear wheel and propels the dirt bike forward.
 This is a process called thermodynamics. and is the hallmark of combustion engines for every type of vehicle.

 Power and torque are also different in an electric dirt bike motor.
 In a combustion dirt bike engine, the power and torque start at zero and increase as the RPMs increase.
-It’s almost exactly the opposite with an electric dirt bike motor as the power and torque can reach maximum at almost zero RPMs and they both decrease as the RPMs increase.
+It’s almost exactly the opposite with an electric dirt bike motor, as the power and torque can reach maximum at almost zero RPMs, and they both decrease as the RPMs increase.

 No gears, no oil, no spark plugs = No worries

 One of the most significant differences between an electric dirt bike motor and a traditional dirt bike engine, however, is that an electric dirt bike motor requires a whole lot less maintenance and repair.
-The reason; there are no spark plugs to foul, no oil to change, no coolant to keep the engine from overheating and no damage from internal combustion.
+The reason; is there are no spark plugs to foul, no oil to change, no coolant to keep the engine from overheating, and no damage from internal combustion.
 That can mean big savings over time and significant time savings because there’s much less maintenance to perform.

 What Differences do Electric Dirt Bike Batteries have over Traditional Batteries?

-One drawback that they have, and it’s significant, is that Li-ion batteries are much more expensive than traditional lead-acid batteries and, since they are much bigger in an electric dirt bike than, say, an iPhone, that extra expense can push the cost of an electric dirt bike much higher than a traditional dirt bike.
-However, the lifespan of a li-ion battery is much longer than a lead-acid battery, so the extra up-front expense can be evened out (somewhat) by the longer life the li-ion battery delivers.
+One drawback that they have, and it’s significant, is that Li-ion batteries are much more expensive than traditional lead-acid batteries, and since they are much bigger in an electric dirt bike than, say, an iPhone, that extra expense can push the cost of an electric dirt bike much higher than a traditional dirt bike.
+However, the lifespan of a Li-ion battery is much longer than a lead-acid battery, so the extra up-front expense can be evened out (somewhat) by the longer life the li-ion battery delivers.